librato/taxonomy/Part2/traditional/free_open/processors/data/graphite.md

 ### Data Storage
 Graphite uses "Whisper", a simple ring-buffer metric-per-file TSDB that was purpose-created for Graphite.
-It is conceptually similar to RRDTool's RRD's, but implemented entirely in Python, and comes with a far more flexable configuration design.
+It is conceptually similar to RRDTool's RRD's, but implemented entirely in Python, and comes with a far more flexible configuration design.
 You may, for example, set global default roll-up values which are overridden by regex-matched metric names.
 Graphite's data storage tier is modular, and a few other DB's (Ceres, Cassandra via Cyanite, and